ashiklom/pecan.book/users_guide/advanced_users_guide/Connecting-pecan-to-a-remote-server.md

  ControlPath /tmp/%r@%h:%p
 ```

-You can also create the tunnel using the following comamnd:
+You can also create the tunnel using the following command:

 ```
 ssh -o ControlMaster=yes -o ControlPath=/tmp/mytunnel -l username host